huggingface/transformers/README.md

 ## Installation

+### With pip

 This repository is tested on Python 3.6+, PyTorch 1.0.0+ (PyTorch 1.3.1+ for [examples](https://github.com/huggingface/transformers/tree/master/examples)) and TensorFlow 2.0.

 You should install 🤗 Transformers in a [virtual environment](https://docs.python.org/3/library/venv.html).
 If you're unfamiliar with Python virtual environments, check out the [user guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

 First, create a virtual environment with the version of Python you're going to use and activate it.

-Then, you will need to install one of, or both, TensorFlow 2.0 and PyTorch.
+Then, you will need to install at least one of TensorFlow 2.0, PyTorch or Flax.
-Please refer to [TensorFlow installation page](https://www.tensorflow.org/install/pip#tensorflow-2.0-rc-is-available) and/or [PyTorch installation page](https://pytorch.org/get-started/locally/#start-locally) regarding the specific install command for your platform.
+Please refer to [TensorFlow installation page](https://www.tensorflow.org/install/pip#tensorflow-2.0-rc-is-available), [PyTorch installation page](https://pytorch.org/get-started/locally/#start-locally) regarding the specific install command for your platform and/or [Flax installation page](https://github.com/google/flax#quick-install).

 When TensorFlow 2.0 and/or PyTorch has been installed, 🤗 Transformers can be installed using pip as follows: